 DAN doctors

 DAN doctors – There will be a new format for selecting DAN doctors and putting their name on the Autism Research Institute (ARI) list.
 Before, a person with no experience in ASD therapy could simply attend one DAN conference and they were on the list.
-This gave the following result on the system (I heard the following descriptions, select the one you like best):
+This gave the following result on the system (I heard the following descriptions, select the one you like best):a. inadequate

 b. needs to be reevaluated